airstate/airstate/packages/react/README.md

     // and is sharing their state in real-time

     const { others, setState } = useSharedPresence({
-        peerId: peerId, // replace this with any string that uniquely identifies the user
+        peer: peerId, // replace this with any string that uniquely identifies the user
         initialState: {
             x: 0,
             y: 0,